nirvanapay/docs/README.md

 _You can safely cancel Payout transaction ONLY_
 1) _if received status `ERROR`_
 2) _when we confirm the cancellation in the chat_
+THEN PAYIN or PAYOUT status changed (to ERROR or SUCCESS) you receive callback on address specified on callbackUrl.
+It looks like `HTTPS GET` request, so you should place your deal id in url (ex. https://my.app/callback `?id=39022`)

 Request:
 ```JSON